Reliability analysis for non-deterministic limit-states using stochastic emulators: Results

-\figref{fig_dataset_mean_variance} illustrates the results obtained with the moving window approach. \figref{fig_mean_dataset} displays the mean function, $\mu(u)$, along with the $95\%$ central confidence interval $Q_{2.5\%}- Q_{97.5\%}$ (\eqrefe{eq_empirical_quantile}). \figref{fig_variance_dataset} depicts the variance function, $\sigma^2(u)$.
-While the empirical mean function is relatively smooth, the variance function depicts heteroskedastic and non-monotonic behavior, which generally complicates surrogate modeling.

 \figref{fig_stochastic_emulators_fit_WindTurbine} shows the fitting of the emulators for different experimental design sizes.
-For each ED size, the model yielding the median $\hat{P}_f$ is used for illustration.
-The colored lines represent the mean functions obtained by the emulators, while the dashed black lines show the empirical mean computed from the data.
-The shaded colored areas indicate the $95\%$ confidence interval obtained from the emulators, whereas the ones in gray correspond to the confidence intervals derived directly from the data.
+The colored lines represent the mean functions obtained by the emulators, while the dashed black lines show the empirical mean computed from the data (\eqrefe{eq_empirical_mean}).
+The shaded colored areas indicate the $95\%$ confidence intervals obtained by the emulators, and the grey-shaded area represents the empirical confidence interval from the simulator $Q_{97.5\%}- Q_{2.5\%}$ (\eqrefe{eq_empirical_quantile}).

-With a relatively small experimental design of 500 points, the surrogate models capture the behavior of the mean function fairly accurately, despite minor discrepancies.
-As the size of the experimental design increases, the accuracy of the emulators improves, and the mean curve obtained by the emulator gets closer to that obtained from the data.
-A similar behavior is observed with the confidence intervals.
-For small experimental designs, discrepancies are more remarkable, but as the experimental design size increases, the emulators converge more closely to the confidence intervals derived from the data, demonstrating a convergence trend.
+With a relatively small experimental design of 500 points, the surrogate model captures the behavior of the mean function fairly accurately.
+Indeed, noticeable discrepancies occur at high wind speeds.
+These discrepancies are due to the limited number of training points in the tails, which makes fitting in those areas more challenging.
+However, as the experimental design size increases, the accuracy of the emulators improves, and the difference in the tail reduces.
+For large designs, such as $N=50{,}000$ points, the emulators provide more robust estimates across the domain.